NoelMcInnes/create-vm/README.md

 <img src="https://i.imgur.com/D9EtMXZ.png" alt="WindowsApp"/>
 </p>
 <p>
-It is the first listing.
+It is the first listing; the one on the top left.
 ** NOTE: These instructions are only for MAC.
 If you are operating on Windows, use Microsoft Remote Desktop.
 </p>
 <br />